spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/assign-a-role.md

 2. The user can now access the resources and perform the actions associated with the assigned roles in the projects you assigned them to.

-In the user is unable to access a project or a resource, review the projects and roles assigned to the user.
+If the user is unable to access a project or a resource, review the projects and roles assigned to the user.

 ## Assign a Role to a Team